 —Captain Charles A. Varnum

-Coffey was apparently tried and sentenced under a general court martial at the beginning of 1890 forfeiting $20.
+Coffey was apparently tried and sentenced under a general court martial at the beginning of 1890 forfeiting $20–more than a month’s pay for a soldier in the frontier army.
 Despite this setback, he was serving as a First Sergeant by the end of the October that same year.